Public Health Specializations and Concentrations

 Global Health Degrees and Programs

 Specialty’s Focus: Ecology, global economy, the differences between cultures and countries, and how those relate to human health and wellness.
-Provides an educated outlook on potential solutions for widespread health-related issues.
+Provides an informed perspective on potential solutions to widespread health-related issues.

 Education Levels: Bachelors, Masters, & Doctorate